 We are a full-service firm: we collect samples of soil, groundwater, surface water, wetlands, or indoor air and analyze them for contamination … we assess risks to human health and the environment … we evaluate alternatives for remediation, if necessary … and implement a remedy – always with an eye toward the most practical and cost-effective solution.

 We like to say that we turn Brownfields Green – both your property and your bank account!
-According to Massachusetts Department of Revenue statistics, Cooperstown Environmental has been the top consulting firm in Massachusetts Brownfields Tax Credit awards for three years in a row.
+According to Massachusetts Department of Revenue statistics, Cooperstown Environmental has been the top consulting firm in Massachusetts Brownfields Tax Credit awards for five years in a row.
 Whether you have a contaminated property you’d like cleaned up for reuse, or you’ve already completed a project and want to seek a rebate – you’re at the right place!